-FBI: Son of New Jersey judge killed, husband shot by suspect dressed as FedEx worker
+Suspect accused of killing son of New Jersey judge dies by suicide

 NORTH BRUNSWICK, New Jersey- Judge Esther Salas, well-known in the northeast for becoming the first Latina U.S. Magistrate Judge to the District of New Jersey and for handling multiple high profile cases, is mourning the loss of her son after he was shot and killed on Sunday when an armed suspect dressed in a delivery worker's uniform gained access to her home and opened fire.

+As of 11:15 a.m., Monday ABC News is reporting that the suspect accused of killing Salas' son took their own life.
+At this time, additional information related to the individual's manner of death and the circumstances leading up to the discovery of their body have not been revealed.

-According to CNN, Salas' 20-year-old son Daniel Anderl, was killed in the shooting and her husband, Mark Anderl, who is a respected New Jersey defense attorney, was injured by the gunfire.
+Officials say Salas' 20-year-old son Daniel Anderl, was killed in a Sunday evening shooting and her husband, Mark Anderl, who is a respected New Jersey defense attorney, was also injured by the gunfire.

 Judge Salas was unharmed as authorities say she was in the home's basement when the deadly shots were fired.